orestbida/cookieconsent/docs/advanced/manage-scripts.md

 });
 ```

-Another handy callback is the `onChange` callback, which is fired when the state of the categories or services is changed (assuming that consent was already expressed).
+Another handy callback is the `onChange` callback, fired when the state of the categories or services is changed (assuming that consent was already expressed).

 ```javascript
 cc.run({